Located almost on the border of Burma in the far north of Thailand, Mae Salong hardly feels like Thailand at all!

 There are quite a few guesthouses in Mae Salong suitable for the backpacker budget with prices for a basic room as cheap as 100 baht!
-Mid-range options such as Mae Salong Resort cost around 300 baht / night.
-Surprisingly, there are a few high-end resorts cropping up in Mae Salong lately which are becoming more popular as the town gets more well-known.
+Mid-range options such as Mae Salong Mountain Home are around $500 THB ($14 USD) per night.
+Surprisingly, there are a few high-end resorts cropping up in Mae Salong lately, such as the fancy Phumektawan Resort, which are becoming more popular as the town gets more well-known.

 Things to do in Mae Salong

-- Motorbiking: This is motorbiking country and this is the way that many travellers get to Mae Salong.
-The windy roads, beautiful landscape and fresh air makes for some of the best motorbiking journeys in the world.
+This is motorbiking country and this is the way that many travellers get to Mae Salong.
+The windy roads, beautiful landscape and fresh air make for some of the best motorbiking journeys in the world.

 Mae Salong is about a one hour drive from Chiang Rai and there are minibuses leave regularly from the town.
 The most popular way of getting to the village is by motorbike – push your Honda Click to the limit up these hills!